Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-09-oapl-the-open-agile-pattern-language.markdown

 We are uncovering better ways to deliver products and services by improving our teams, enterprises and communities.
-And we represent and refactor these better ways together as patterns in our OAPL.
-Thereby we make the trade-offs clear so we can work with newcomers and help them find better ways for themselves, without expecting them merely to follow in our footsteps.
+And we represent and refactor these better ways together as patterns.
+Thereby we make trade-offs clear for newcomers and help them find better ways for themselves; better ways than we've found.